-For admission to graduate study in education, the applicant must have a baccalaureate degree with an appropriate major from an institution that is accredited by one of the six regional accrediting bodies recognized by the U.S. Department of Education or the equivalent, in the case of international students.
+For admission to graduate study in education, the applicant must have a baccalaureate degree with an appropriate major from an institution that is accredited by one of the six regional accrediting bodies recognized by the U.S. Department of Education, or the equivalent in the case of international students.
 In addition, several programs require a Pennsylvania teaching certificate.
 Although no minimum undergraduate grade point average is required for admission, it is expected that candidates shall have maintained good or above-average performance during their undergraduate years and shall exhibit evidence of intellectual and temperamental fitness for graduate study.
-In the Educational Leadership Program, academic performance is a measure of both prior course work and performance on the Miller Analogies Test.
-Students deficient in any phase of these requirements may, at the discretion of the academic department, and the Dean of the College of Graduate and Professional Studies, be granted provisional or conditional admission.
-Deficiencies must be made up satisfactorily before full admission to graduate study in education will be granted.

-A Master of Science degree-seeking student must complete the following process to be considered for admission to the graduate program in education:
+All Master of Science in Education degree-seeking applicants must complete the following process to be considered for admission to the graduate program in education: